Vaishali Rameshbabu

 Vaishali Rameshbabu (born 21 June 2001) is an Indian chess grandmaster.
-She notably became a two-time champion of the FIDE Women's Grand Swiss Tournament in 2023 and 2025, securing qualification for two editions of the Women's Candidates Tournament in 2024 and 2026 respectively.
-She also won the bronze medal at Women's World Blitz Chess Championship 2024.
+She is a two-time champion of the FIDE Women's Grand Swiss Tournament, winning consecutively in 2023 and 2025.
+Having played in two editions of the Women's Candidates Tournament, she won the 2026 edition to earn the right to challenge Ju Wenjun for the title of Women's World Chess Champion in the upcoming championship match held in 2027.

-She is the elder sister of chess grandmaster R Praggnanandhaa.
+Representing India, she was part of the team that won the silver medal at the 2022 Asian Games in the women's team competition, and was a member of the team that won the gold medal in the women's event of the 45th Chess Olympiad.

 Personal life

+Vaishali pictured with her mother, Nagalakshmi (left).

 Vaishali was born in Chennai, Tamil Nadu on 21 June 2001.
 Her father, Rameshbabu, works as a branch manager at TNSC Bank, and her mother, Nagalakshmi, is a homemaker.
-Her younger brother R Praggnanandhaa is also a chess grandmaster; they are the first brother and sister siblings to hold the title.
+Her younger brother R Praggnanandhaa is also a chess grandmaster; they are the first brother and sister duo to hold the title.

 Career

+2012-2019: Beginnings

 Vaishali won the Girls' World Youth Chess Championship for Under-12s in 2012 and Under-14s in 2015.
 In 2013, at age 12, she defeated future World Chess Champion Magnus Carlsen in a simul competition that Carlsen held while in her hometown of Chennai for the World Chess Championship 2013.

+She won the National Junior Girls Chess Championship (India) consequently in 2015 and 2016.

 In 2016, she received the Woman International Master (WIM) title, and in October 2016, she was ranked second in India and World No.12 girl U16-player.
 At that time, she had an Elo rating of 2300.

 She became a Woman Grandmaster (WGM) by completing her final norm in the Riga Technical University Open chess tournament in Riga, Latvia on 12 August 2018.

+2020-2022: IM title and Olympiad

 Vaishali was the part of the gold medal-winning team at Online Olympiad 2020, where India won its first ever medal.

 She received her International Master (IM) title in 2021.
-In 2022, Vaishali won the 8th Fischer Memorial, scoring 7.0/9 and winning her second Grandmaster norm.
+In 2022, Vaishali won the 8th Fischer Memorial, scoring 7/9 and winning her second Grandmaster norm.

 Vaishali was invited to participate in the FIDE Women's Speed Chess Championship 2022, where she defeated the Women's World Blitz Chess Champion Bibisara Assaubayeva in the round of 16, and compatriot Harika Dronavalli in the quarterfinals.

 Vaishali played on Board 3 in the Women's section at the 44th Chess Olympiad at Mamallapuram, Chennai, in July-Aug 2022.
 The India women's team won the team bronze medal, and Vaishali won individual bronze for board 3.

+In December 2022, Vaishali won the Tata Stel Chess India 2022 Blitz Women in Kolkata, scoring 13½/18.